General Dentistry

 You might think it’s as simple as drilling and patching things up, but tooth fillings are far from one-size-fits-all.
 The filling cost depends on where the tooth is located, how bad the cavity is, and what type of filling material is used.
 Molars?
 Trickier to get to.
 Front teeth?
 Easier, usually cheaper.
 More decay?
 More time, more effort, more cost.

-And that’s not even getting into whether your dentist uses composite resin or a good ol’ amalgam filling.
+And that’s not even getting into whether your dentist uses composite resin or an amalgam filling.

 Tooth Location and Condition Play a Big Role